Email SupportWindows Support / Mac Support Support-Hotline: +1 (702) 997-7672

 Creating Buttons

-Working with button configurations
+Working with Button Configurations

 To change the layout of your POS buttons, navigate to Settings > Button Configuration.

-Before you start, please take a look at the guide options below which will explain some best practices:
+Before you start, please take a look at the guide options below, which will explain some best practices:

-Creating the button layout
+Creating the Button Layout

 Name the button layout appropriately and select a layout size.

-Creating a new button
+Creating a New Button

 Select the place for your new button by clicking on one of the empty slot positions.
-You will have the option to select button size and color on the left.

 Next, add a button by clicking Add Function.
 This opens a dialogue box where you can select a specific function type.
 For our example, select the function type Button Layout.
 This will give you another drop-down for selecting a button layout.